-The Mercedes-Benz OC500LE is a low-entry, rear-engined single-deck transit bus built by Mercedes-Benz since the mid-2000s.
-As the successor of the Mercedes-Benz O405NH chassis, it was sold to operators around the world, particularly in Australia, Singapore and the UK.
+The Mercedes-Benz OC500LE is a low-entry, rear-engined city bus built by Mercedes-Benz since the mid-2000s, as the successor of the Mercedes-Benz O405NH chassis, it was sold to operators around the world, particularly in Australia, Singapore and Europe.

-Currently, SMRT Buses is the sole public transport operator with Mercedes-Benz OC500LEs in its fleet, with 134 units introduced between 2008 and 2009.
+Prior to March 2021, SMRT Buses was the sole public transport operator with Mercedes-Benz OC500LEs in its fleet, with 134 units introduced between 2008 and 2009.
 SBS Transit also received a demonstrator unit for trial purposes before it was sold to a private operator.

 Oc500LEs come with the standard Mercedes-Benz OM 457 hLA inline 6-cylinder, 11.967-litre turbocharged and inter-cooled engine, with a power output of 299 horsepower.
 A 252-horsepower version was discontinued after its Euro 3 rating fell short of modern emission standards.
 The newer engine relies on Selective Catalytic Reduction (SCR) technology to achieve its Euro IV / Euro V rating, requiring the use of diesel exhaust fluids such as AdBlue.
 A CNG-powered engine option is also available with the Euro IV / V rating.

 Currently, Mercedes-Benz only offers a ZF EcoLife 6-speed automatic transmission with integrated hydraulic retarder (model 6 AP 1200 B for the 252 hp CNG engine or model 6 AP 1400 B for the 299hp diesel engine).
 Previously available options were the Voith D864.3E 4-speed automatic transmission, as well as the ZF Ecomat 5 HP 502/592 5-speed and 6 HP 502/592 6-speed automatic transmissions.